 Geographic Connection to Pennsylvania: Pittsburgh, Allegheny County

 Long known as Pittsburgh's Story Lady—Margaret Hodges has written many excellent children's books, including the Caldecott award-winning Saint George and the Dragon (1984).

-Margaret Moore Hodges was born in Indianapolis, Indiana, on July 26, 1911.
+Sarah Margaret "Peggy" Moore Hodges was born in Indianapolis, Indiana, on July 26, 1911.
 She is the daughter of Arthur Carlisle Moore, a businessman, and Anna Marie Moore.
 Hodges developed her literary talents from an early age.
 She wrote for school magazines, first at Tudor Hall School for Girls and then later at Vassar College, where she studied English and theater, graduating with a Bachelor of Arts degree in 1932.
 On September 10, 1932, Hodges married Fletcher Hodges, Jr., a museum curator, with whom she had three children.

 Hodges had a celebrated career in children's literature for nearly half a century.
 Her oeuvre includes children's fiction and nonfiction, as well as mythology, or folklore.
 She wrote largely of real-life stories based on the escapades of her three sons and used a picture book format to retell folktales and myths.
 She also wrote biographies on individuals she felt had profound significance within world history, but who often go unrecognized, or unappreciated by society.
 Her most prized books included Saint George and the Dragon: A Golden Legend (1984), The Arrow and the Lamp: The Story of Psyche (1989), Saint Jerome and the Lion (1991), and The Hero of Bremen (1993).

 Margaret Moore Hodges died in Verona, Pennsylvania, on December 13, 2005.
 One of her final books, a tale of Moses, was scheduled for January 2006 publication.

 One Little Drum.
 Chicago: Follett, 1958.